Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsubsection{Setup}

-LLMs, benefiting from their extensive pre-training data, often exhibit excellent few-shot learning capabilities \cite{ref_42}.
+LLMs, benefiting from their extensive pre-training data, often exhibit excellent few-shot learning capabilities \cite{ref_29}.
 This ability is particularly advantageous in data-scarce scenarios.
-In this section, we follow the configuration of the benchmark test in Section C. Building on this, we evaluate the few-shot learning capability of each method by limiting the amount of training data (i.e., using only the first 10\% and 5\% of the training data).
+In this section, we follow the configuration of the cross-domain prediction benchmark.
+Building on this, we evaluate the few-shot learning capability of each method by limiting the amount of training data (i.e., using only the first 10\% and 5\% of the training data).